sailfishos/sailjail-permissions/README.md

 Firejail.
 The Firejail documentation can be found from [here](https://firejail.wordpress.com/).

 The Sailfish OS application permissions are applicable only to sandboxed applications.
-Target is to have application sandboxing enforced to all applications but currently we are not there yet.
-Note that permission system is only available for 1st and 2nd party application developers.
+Target is to have application sandboxing enforced to all applications, starting from Sailfish OS 4.4.0.

 Application launch happens via standard desktop file that has been augmented so that it contains necessary metadata (such as a list of requested permissions)